Angel (Massive Attack song): Background and composition

 Daddy G, who was the main songwriter on it (along with 3D), described the song as "[starting] something we've got to finish.
 It was a much bigger thing than any member of the band."
 The song samples The Incredible Bongo Band song "Last Bongo in Belgium".

 Music video

-The music video for "Angel", directed by Walter A. Stern, features Grant "Daddy G" Marshall in a car park.
-He is walking to the exit when Robert del Naja, Andrew Vowles and Horace Andy appear behind him.
+The music video for "Angel", directed by Walter A. Stern and filmed at the Metropolitan Car Park & Old Goods Yard at Paddington, London across three nights, features Daddy G in a car park.
+He is walking to the exit when 3D, Mushroom and Horace Andy appear behind him.
 They gradually get closer to him, causing him to feel intimidated.
 More and more people start following him, which causes him to run outside the car park until he reaches a fence and therefore cannot go any further.
 As he turns to face the people chasing him, they stop and face him.
 He then notices that they seem to be mirroring his movements, as if his body controls them.
 He suddenly charges towards the people that followed him, which causes them to run away.

+An edited version of "Angel" is used for the video reducing the length of the video to nearly a minute shorter than the album version.
+This edit does not appear on any other release besides the video.

+Neil Davidge also appears in this video as one of the angry mob chasing Daddy G.